 Stephanie Korolyk.
 Executive Director

 Stephanie settled in Queen Charlotte after finishing her biology and environmental studies degree at the University of Victoria.
 That led her to jobs with Parks Canada, the BC government, and Fisheries, but her heart is with non-profits, and community-based science that’s accessible and relevant.
-Growing up adventuring around Vancouver Island produced a lifelong passion for the outdoors, and she splits her time between Laskeek Bay Conservation Society, and running an environmentally-conscious social enterprise with her partner Merlin.
+Growing up adventuring around Vancouver Island produced a lifelong passion for the outdoors, and she keeps busy between her time at LBCS, renovating her new home, and exploring everything Haida Gwaii has to offer.

 Vivian Pattison.
 Lead Biologist